fredysudhirjames/learn-react/README.md

 	* used when there are multiple variables to export.
 	* done by specifying "export" in from of the variable
 	* while importing we use curly brackets {VARIABLE_NAME}

+# 2 types of routing
+	- client side routing
+	- server side routing

+# Login page using Formik
+	- a simple page with a Formik form
+	- on submit <i>alert</i> the form values